andyatkinson/andyatkinson.github.io/about.md

 #### Summary

-As a Staff Software Engineer at [Fountain](https://get.fountain.com/), I build and support back-end systems using open source tools like Ruby on Rails, PostgreSQL, Redis, and Elasticsearch.
+Andrew is a Staff Software Engineer at [Fountain](https://get.fountain.com/) building and support back-end systems using open source tools like Ruby on Rails, PostgreSQL, and Elasticsearch.

 Outside of [writing and reviewing code](https://github.com/andyatkinson/), I conduct code screens, interviews, and onboard and mentor team members.

-To improve overall engineering I write documentation, change logs, code review checklists and help to support existing patterns and create new ones.
+To help establish good engineering practices, I write documentation, change logs, code review checklists, and help establish or amplify good patterns.

 #### Education

 Andy earned Bachelors degrees from the [University of Minnesota](http://umn.edu) in Minneapolis, MN.
-He completed one semester abroad at the Fundación José Ortega y Gasset in Toledo, Spain.
+He studied one semester at the Fundación José Ortega y Gasset in Toledo, Spain.

   * Bachelor of Applied Science in Information Technology Infrastructure
   * Bachelor of Arts in Spanish Studies

 #### Personal Life

-Outside of technology and spending time with his family and friends, he enjoys running, cycling, travel, and following the perpetually struggling Timberwolves NBA basketball team.
+Outside of technology and spending time with his family and friends, he enjoys running, cycling, travel, and following the Timberwolves NBA basketball team.

 #### Recommendations